Dashboard | 2015-2020

 The Community Tree Investment Dashboard shows funding amounts, project types, and describes funding sources.
 The work featured in the Tree Report is above and beyond the good work that is supported through the City’s annual budget.
-In total, $3,221,967 was invested across all project categories from 2015 to 2019.
+Over $4.9M has been invested in stewardship projects since the Austin Urban Forest Plan was adopted in 2014.
+Implementation of the Plan began in 2015.

 Investments by Priority Area